SirBramble/The-Macruwu/README.md

 ### With the Arduino IDE 2.0
 In order to compile the Code, you need to install the Arduino Pico core.
 There is a Tutorial on how to do this on earlephilhowers Github.
 You will also need the Adafruit SPIFlash Library.
 It can be downloaded via the Library Manager.
 The rest should be included in the Pico Core.
 If you get Library conflicts, I´m afraid, you´re on youre own.
 I somehow got it to compile and hav´nt touched my setup since.
 No Idea why it sudenly worked, but the only thing I can recomend, is to back up your Librarys and start fresh.
-Also remember to change the USB Stack to the Adafruit TinyUsb Stack via Tools$\to$USB Stack.
+Also remember to change the USB Stack to the Adafruit TinyUsb Stack via Tools->USB Stack.
-If you want to use the inbuilt Flash as a drive, you also have to allocate Memory under Tools$\to$Flash Size.
+If you want to use the inbuilt Flash as a drive, you also have to allocate Memory under Tools->Flash Size.
 The first time you allocate Memory, you will have to format it.
 Just doing it in Windows should be fine.
 P.s.
 The flash drive code is more or less copied from Adafruit. sorry, I was lazy...

 ### With PlatformIO